 Pea shoots and leaves are one of the very low-calorie vegetables.
 100 g of fresh leaves hold just 27 calories.
 Nonetheless, they hold several vital phytochemicals, anti-oxidants, vitamins, and minerals that benefit overall health immensely.

 Pea shoot greens are rich sources of flavonoid phytochemicals such as β-carotenes,, and xanthins.
-Together, these compounds have been found to counter the carcinogenic effects of estrogen and thus may offer protection against prostate, breast, cervical, colon, ovarian cancers by their cancer-cell growth inhibition, cytotoxic effects on cancer cells.
+Together, these compounds have been found to counter the carcinogenic effects of estrogen and thus may offer protection against prostate, breast, cervical, colon, and ovarian cancers by their cancer-cell growth inhibition, and cytotoxic effects on cancer cells.

-Fresh shoots are rich source of folates.
+Fresh shoots are a rich source of folates.
 100 g of fresh greens contain 91 µg or 22% of folates.
-This vitamin may help prevent neural tube defects in the newborns when advised in anticipant mothers.
+This vitamin may help prevent neural tube defects in newborns when advised in anticipant mothers.

 Fresh pea tendrils contain healthy levels of vitamin-C (100 g hold 79 mg or 88% of RDI); eight times more vitamin C than blueberries.

-Vitamin-C is a powerful, natural anti-oxidant.
+Vitamin C is a powerful, natural anti-oxidant.
 Foods rich in this vitamin help the human body protect from scurvy disease, develop resistance against infectious agents (boosts immunity), and scavenge harmful, pro-inflammatory free radicals from the body.

 Pea shoots are excellent sources for vitamin-K; 100 g provides 280 μg or 233% of recommended intake.
 Vitamin K has a potential role in bone health by promoting osteotropic (bone formation and strengthening) activity.
-Adequate amounts of dietary vitamin-K levels help to limit neuronal damage in the brain.
+Adequate amounts of dietary vitamin K levels help to limit neuronal damage in the brain.
 It thus has an established role in the treatment of patients who have Alzheimer's disease.